 The Visiting Student category is very competitive, so it is important to get your application in before the deadline.

 Funding Requirements for Visiting Students

 Since Visiting Students cannot register for classes for credit, no tuition fee is assessed.
 These amounts are subject to change at any time.
-Students who would like to apply for visiting student status but would find the registration fee an obstacle should not be discouraged from applying, as the department can sometimes arrange to cover the fee for successful applicants.

 All Visiting Students (both international and US) are responsible for the following fees: